flatironinstitute/finufft/docs/users.rst

 #. `cunuSHT <https://github.com/Sebastian-Belkner/cunuSHT>`_: GPU accelerated spherical harmonic transforms from nonuniform samples (arbitrary pixelizations), by S. Belkner and coauthors. https://arxiv.org/abs/2406.14542

+#. `FReSCO <https://github.com/martiniani-lab/FReSCo>`_: Fast reciprocal-space correlator, by Aaron Shih, Mathias Kasiulis, and Stefano Martiani.
+This uses thousands of calls to all three transform types in 2D or 3D, to iteratively adjust nonuniform points until their Fourier transforms match a desired function.
+Physics Mag. article and movie: https://physics.aps.org/articles/v17/134

 Other wrappers to (cu)FINUFFT
 ------------------------------